-Attendance and Participation Expectations: Given the studio format for the course, and the project-based course work, attendance for all classes is expected, with students preparing new work for each crit session noted.
-Please note that this attendance, and iterative work pattern, is crucial to effectively develop student design work for submission on project due dates.
+Attendance and Participation Expectations: Given the studio format for the course, and the project-based course work, attendance for all classes is expected.
+Crucial to this is attendance for 'Crit' sessions, presenting interim studio work for discussion.

 Guidelines for Submitting Assignments: All assignments will be due in class on the noted due date.
-Additionally, all assignments must be submitted digitally to the designated Dropbox on D2L on the prescribed due date, in pdf format, including images of design projects, pdf presentations and papers.
+Additionally, all assignments must be submitted digitally to the designated Dropbox on D2L on the prescribed due date, in PDF format, including images of design projects, PDF presentations and papers.

-Final Examinations: There is no final examination for this course.
+Final Examinations: There is no final examination for th is course.